StackVista/stackstate-docs/develop/tutorials/push_integration_tutorial.md

 ## Run the sample check using the Agent

-The sample project contains a `run.sh` shell script that runs the StackState agent in a docker container.
+The sample project contains a `run.sh` shell script that runs the StackState Agent in a docker container.
 It reads the configuration from this sample project and executes the `example` check.

 When you run the agent, it writes logging to its standard output.
-The agent has debugging turned on by default \(check the `stackstate.yaml` file\) so it is fairly verbose.
+The Agent has debugging turned on by default \(check the `stackstate.yaml` file\) so it is fairly verbose.

 Once the check has run successfully, the topology data produced by the `example` check will be sent to StackState.